 - Residential foundation and floor slabs

-- Shed floors
+- Shed foundations

 - Small commercial buildings

 A term coined from the solutions created in the Christchurch Earthquake Rebuilds where many soils found themselves outside the relative stability of “good ground”.
-Various aspects such as, floor design, soil type, ground strength, Liquefaction & seismic factors can all be factors that determine if your floor will need to be engineered as a TC2 or otherwise.
+Various aspects such as, foundation design, soil type, ground strength, Liquefaction & seismic factors can all be factors that determine if your foundation will need to be engineered as a TC2 or otherwise.
 These cases will require additional engineering input and a Specific Engineered Design (SED).
 For a recommendation of engineer near you please contact us.

 We also now offer an engineering service for all ground situations NZ wide aligning ourselves with specialist engineers country-wide.
 View our full offering under our Service section, see; www.QPOD.nz/services